Planned burning

-If you have any questions regarding the Autumn planned burn program, please contact the City's Bushfire Mitigation Officer on 08 9781 0444 or email city@busselton.wa.gov.au
+If you have any questions regarding the City’s Bushfire Risk Management Plan, please contact the City's Bushfire Mitigation Officer on 08 9781 0444 or email city@busselton.wa.gov.au

 Mechanical treatments can be used to target specific areas and plant types while avoiding sensitive areas.
 Examples of mechanical treatments used by the City includes slashing, mulching and parkland clearing.